- Magento Development

-A server audit is all about network configuration, log files, security, checking application and services, users.
-Let’s elaborate them:
+A server audit is all about network configuration, log files, security, checking applications and services, users.
+Let’s elaborate on them:

 Your audit should first check how a user accesses your system and provided the authentication mode of the user.
 After the identification is done you categorize the list of users into roles and functions and then do an evaluation of their access.
 This way you can identify different types of users and their role in the system.
 If you come across a user with an access right but without a need then you can simply remove the user.

 1.2.
 Network configuration

 The network configuration has three prime aspects which need your attention while auditing.
 They are configuration, Listening ports, and Firewall.
 The configuration will check whether the IP addresses, netmask, and gateway are secured.
 Listening ports offer insights on the active services so that you can check their purpose in the business.
 Last is the Firewall that is the network shield.
 You can configure the setting of the firewall as per your system storage.
 Keep it simple, the more sensitive the data, the fewer number of systems it should communicate with.